Madrasas of Tunis

 Madrasas of Tunis were built under the reign of the Hafsid dynasty in the medina of Tunis.
+They were founded to teach Almohad doctrine, but beginning on the 14th century, taught mostly Malakite doctrine.

+In the 1850s and 1860s, teaching, living, and learning in the madrases was difficult, described as "poorly lighted little rooms and crowded conditions, must have been picturesque."

-The original plan was that those schools would contribute to educate the state civil servants.
-In the 20th century, their role is limited to hosting students of the University of Ez-Zitouna.
+The original plan in the late 19th century was that those schools would contribute to educate the state civil servants.
+In the 20th and 21st centuries, their role is limited to hosting students of the University of Ez-Zitouna, or other institutions.

+Only in the 1980s were the history and architecture of the madrasas the subjects of independent scholarship.